-The Work comprises of several levels that each facilitate healing and balancing in their own way.
-Breathwork interconnects these levels and deepens and enriches the Work in a profound way.
+The Work comprises several levels of training with each facilitating healing and balancing in their own way.
+Breathwork interconnects these levels and enrich the healing work in a profound way.
 Other key aspects of the work focus on identifying, developing and nurturing intuition, focusing creative expression, and identifying and harnessing each individuals relationship and exchange with their environment and most of all Mother Earth.
 These combined tools provide a significant and sustainable healing for those who apply the work but also for the communities in which they exist.

 In 2001 David created a series of Healer Training classes spread over four specific levels.
 His goal was to share his work with others not only to allow their own healing but to give them the knowledge to heal those around them.